Comment on page

 Patrick Vallance, UK government chief scientific adviser, says: The climate crisis is as much a rural problem as an urban one.
 It is both economic and human, domestic and international.
 This means transformation is required at every level of society: individuals, employers, institutions and international partners will need to work together to understand the trade-offs, agree compromises and seize opportunities.
 And just as scientists are pooling insights from diverse fields of expertise, policymakers will need to work in new ways, sharing ideas across disciplines to plot a clear path from here to net zero.
 This is a whole systems challenge.
 Tackling it will require a systemic approach.

-“The greatest threat to global public health is the continued failure of world leaders to keep the global temperature rise below 1.5C and to restore nature."“Urgent, society-wide changes must be made and will lead to a fairer and healthier world."“We, as editors of health journals, call for governments and other leaders to act, marking 2021 as the year that the world finally changes course.”
+“The greatest threat to global public health is the continued failure of world leaders to keep the global temperature rise below 1.5C and to restore nature."“Urgent, society-wide changes must be made and will lead to a fairer and healthier world."

 All of these changes are now happening at the same time.
 That means that we need a plural approach to change.
 A plural approach means that experts of different areas of expertise must (learn to) cooperate.